cameroncooks-branch/Integrate-Branch-Day-Template/README.md

 Contact me if you have any issues getting setup! nipun.singh@branch.io or via Slack @Nipun Singh.

-How to build you app:
+How to make your app:
 1. (Optional) Change the name of your project by following [this guide.](https://stackoverflow.com/questions/33370175/how-do-i-completely-rename-my-xcode-project-i-e-inclusive-of-folders).
 2. Use the [Branch Docs](https://help.branch.io/developers-hub/docs/ios-basic-integration) to integrate the SDK.
 I reccomend using Swift Package Manager, but feel free to use any of the installation methods.
 3. Choose any API you find interesting to add to your app.
 [Here's a solid list.](https://github.com/public-apis/public-apis)